Eomm/fastify-overview/README.md

 ## Usage

-This plugin is super simple, just add it to your fastify instance and you will get a `overview()` method that will return a tree structure of your application:
+This plugin is super simple, just add it to your fastify instance and you will get a `overview()` method that will return a tree structure of your application.

+There are 3 things to know:

+1. It starts tracking your application after the `await register()` of the plugin:
+    - what happens before, it is **not** tracked.
+So **this plugin must be the first one** to be registered.
+    - it the `register` is not awaited, the structure will **not** be tracked.
+2. The application structure can be accessed **after** the Fastify instance is `ready`.
+If you try to get it before the `ready` status, you will get an error.
+3. The structure tracks hooks' name and decorators' name.
+If you use arrow functions the structure will be useless/unreadable.

+Here the code:

 ```js
 const fastify = require('fastify')